snkk1210/cvfl/README.md

 ```
 zappa init
 ===========================================================================
-What do you want to call this environment (default 'dev'): cvfl
+What do you want to call this environment (default 'dev'): dev
 ===========================================================================
 zappa deploy